ncbi/SKESA/README.md

        $ make -f Makefile.nongs

     BOOST install is expected by makefiles in the SKESA release.
-If you do not have BOOST_PATH defined, please specify using a command like setenv BOOST_PATH /netopt/ncbi_tools64/boost-1.62.0-ncbi1
+If you do not have BOOST on the system path, please specify BOOST_PATH using a command like setenv BOOST_PATH /netopt/ncbi_tools64/boost-1.62.0-ncbi1
     before running make.

     These make files have been tested with BOOST v 1.62.0 and gcc v 4.9.

 ======================================================================

 II.
 SYNOPSIS

     Running